bataak/dict-mn/mn_MN/README_mn_MN.txt

 ---

 Copyright 2020-present, Batmunkh Dorjgotov <bataak at gmail tseg com>

+Special thanks to Guntevsuren Nanzad for her great professional assistance.

 This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3